Faetar language

 Faetar, fully known as Faetar–Cigliàje (Italian: Faetano–Cellese), is a variety of the Franco-Provençal language that is spoken in two small communities in Foggia, Italy: Faeto and Celle di San Vito, as well as émigré communities in Ontario, Canada (primarily Toronto and Brantford).

 Although Faetar shares many similarities with other varieties of Franco-Provençal, as well as Italian, it is distinct from both.
 Because Faeto and Celle di San Vito have been isolated from the rest of Italy by the Daunian mountains, and also due to the influence of Irpinian dialects (spoken in almost all neighboring villages), Faetar has evolved and changed over the centuries into a distinct language.

-After a large wave of emigration from Italy after the Second World War, many Faetano and Cellese settled in North America; with a relatively large group immigrating to Toronto, Canada.
+After a large wave of emigration from Italy after the Second World War, many Faetano and Cellese settled in North America; with a relatively large group immigrating to Toronto and Brantford in Canada.
 The language has been studied both in its native Italy, and in Toronto, because of its small number of speakers, its unique blend of Italian and Franco-Provençal features, and its changes brought on by language contact.

 Although not given a distinct language code from Franco-Provençal, it is listed by UNESCO as "definitely endangered".

 History

 The Faetar language has its beginnings in the 13th century.
 A Franco-Provençal group of soldiers was sent to the district of Apulia in the Kingdom of Naples to fight the battle of Benevento of 1266.
 After the battle, some soldiers remained and established communities in the region.
 Celle di San Vito was founded as a monastery on the mountainside to avoid an outbreak of malaria down the mountain, and Faeto was founded either on 8 July 1268, or 20 October 1274 by an edict from Charles of Anjou.

-In the 20th century, hundreds of Faetano and Cellese people left Italy and settled in the Toronto area of Canada, and in small pockets of the United States, such as upstate New York (The demonyms for the people from Faeto and Celle di San Vito are Faetani and Cellesi, respectively).
-The Toronto community has been studied recently to examine the effects of language contact, and to study the differences between the language in Toronto and in Italy.
+In the 20th century, many people from Celle di San Vito left Italy and settled in the Greater Toronto Area and Brantford in Canada, where over 2,000 residents have ties to Celle di San Vito, and in small pockets of the United States, such as upstate New York.
+The Toronto area community has been studied to examine the effects of language contact, and to study the differences between the language in Toronto and in Italy.